MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Adjust JVM parameters to avoid the PerGem error
 * Update icons to make UI more intuitive
 * Add welcome message for view that has empty retrieved items.
-* Add push service in Vaadin to lazy load heavy task on UI
+* Add push service in Vaadin to lazy load heavy bug on UI
 * Remove border of buttons
 * Texts of emails